prabk123/todo-recording-app/README.md

 $ npm start
 ```

+Navigate to the app in the browser at [http://localhost:3000](http://localhost:3000) and enjoy!

 # Testing

 The application has been unit tested using Jest and Enzyme.
 The following commands will let you run the tests.